16 Lightweight Linux Distributions for Older Machines in 2026

 4. AntiX Linux

-AntiX is a fast and lightweight Linux distribution based on Debian stable.
-It uses the icewm window manager that is easy on the underlying PC resources and allows you to run it on low-end hardware.
+AntiX is a fast and lightweight Linux distribution based on Debian stable, and it uses the icewm window manager, which is easy on the underlying PC resources and allows you to run it on low-end hardware.

 AntiX Linux